jasoncsmith/React-Portfolio/README.md

 ### hosting.rewrites:

-- Point /api requests to the exported api (app) in `backend/src/index.js`
+- Point /api requests to the exported api (app) from `backend/src/index.ts`